 Equipment

-There won't be as much equipment to get as if you were opening a pop-up restaurant, but you still need a few basics.
+There usually isn’t as much equipment to get as if you were opening a brick-and-mortar location, but you still need a few basics.
 Shelving or racks, dressing room curtains, tables and chairs, and a mobile point of sale might be on your procurement checklist.
 See if there are display components you can rent or borrow from a partner or existing location to keep costs down.

 [Read more: Nothing Temporary Here: Pop-up Retail Is a Marketing Mainstay]